Moon Landing: 1969, 1989 and 1999

-We are marking the 50th anniversary of the July 1969 Apollo 11 Moon landing by sharing these clips, including footage from the NFSA 'Newscaf' News and Current Affairs collection.
+We are marking the 50th anniversary of the July 1969 Apollo 11 Moon landing in 2019 by sharing these clips, including footage from the NFSA 'Newscaf' News and Current Affairs collection.

 It was US President John F Kennedy who, in 1961, first announced that the goal for NASA was to send people to the Moon before the decade was out.
 And so on 16 July 1969, Apollo 11 launched from Cape Kennedy, Florida carrying Commander Neil Armstrong, Command Module Pilot Michael Collins and Lunar Module Pilot Edwin ‘Buzz’ Aldrin.